JyjyStudio/npm-modal-package/README.md

-#  HRnet - Table plugin
+#  HRnet - Modal plugin

 HRnet is an online application for managing your team.
 Project 14 of the OpenClassrooms "Web app developer - JavaScript React" course.
 For this project I'm using [TypeScript](https://www.typescriptlang.org/), [NextJs](https://nextjs.org/).